cakehonolulu/RT4K-CEC/README.md

 3. **CEC_Enabler Connection**
    - Attach the CEC_Enabler to the RT4K HDMI output port.
-   - Connect an HDMI cable to the other end of the CEC_Enabler.
+   - Connect the HDMI OUT cable to the other end of the CEC_Enabler.

-4. **Raspberry Pi Connections**
-   - Use a USB-C to USB-A cable to connect the USB-C port of the CEC_Enabler to the Raspberry Pi.
-   - Use the second USB-C to USB-A cable to connect the Raspberry Pi to the Y splitter's data input port.
+   - Connect the CEC_Enabler to the OTG Y splicer's data port using the TypeC to TypeC cable.

+4. **Profit**

 ---